Justification of Red List category

 The population is declining owing to habitat destruction (especially conversion of steppe into agricultural land), persecution, and collisions with power lines.
 Locally populations are declining owing to heavy predation of chicks (Ferguson-Lees and Christie 2001).
-In Europe the population size is estimated to be decreasing by 80% or more in 49.8 years (three generations) (BirdLife International 2015) however the European population represents only a small proportion of the global population.
+In Europe the population size is estimated to be decreasing by 80% or more in 42.06 years (three generations [Bird et al. 2020]) (BirdLife International in prep.) however the European population represents only a small proportion of the global population.
 Combined totals from across the species's range suggest a decline of 58.6% between 1997-2011 and 2013-2015 (I. Karyakin in litt.
-2015).
+2015), however counts of birds passing through the migration bottleneck of Eilat, Israel have not recorded a significant decline in a comparison of data from 1977-1988 and 2015-2018, although the mean number of birds counted had reduced (19,540 to 15,192) (Weiss et al. 2019).
+Overall, the rate of population reduction is suspected to be very rapid, exceeding 50% over the past and current three-generation periods, and in the absence of evidence that the threats impacting the species have been adequately addressed this reduction is suspected to continue at this rate over the next three generations.

 This species breeds east of 43°E in European Russia from the Republic of Kalmykia (I. Karyakin in litt.
 2016), across Kazakhstan into Kyrgyzstan, China and Mongolia (Meyburg and Boesman 2013).
 In 2015 it was proven to breed in a small area of Turkey, although the exact range, numbers and trends are still unknown (M. Horvath and I. Karyakin in litt.
 2016).
 It formerly bred in Moldova, Romania and Ukraine.
 An isolated breeding population exists in Turkey, encompassing the Ankara, Konya, and Kayseri triangle (M. Horvath in litt.
 2020, eBird 2020).
 Birds from European Russia, eastern Kazakhstan and Turkey (A. n. orientalis) winter in the Middle East, Arabia and east and southern Africa (Meyburg and Boesman 2013).
 Birds from Turkey also winter in the Eastern part of the Sahel (M. Horvath in litt.
 2020).
 Birds from Altai, Siberia eastwards (A. n. nipalensis) winter mainly in south and south-east Asia.